 It takes more rosemary than you might think to make 3 chopped tablespoons.
-But don’t skimp on it because it gives these skewers a great taste.
+But don’t skimp on it, because it gives these skewers great flavor.

-Spoon the marinade over the tenders for serving.
+Spoon the marinade over the cooked tenders for serving.

 These chicken tender skewers make a great appetizer.
 They are more filling than they might look, so they also make a great meal.